 We know the admissions process can sometimes seem complicated, so if you have questions about the admissions process that are difficult to answer, we encourage you to contact us anytime.

-Our application deadline is February 15 for admission the following fall.
+Our final application deadline is March 15 for admission the following fall.
 All of the required application documents must be received by this date.
-It is the applicants responsibility to follow-up with the Graduate School (303/315-0049) to confirm that submitted documents were received.
+It is the applicant’s responsibility to follow-up with the Graduate School (303/315-0049) to confirm that submitted documents were received.

 Application is open to holders of a B.A., B.S., or higher degree in any field*.
 We welcome applications from individuals pursuing particular interests and careers, especially those related to one of the department's areas of concentration.
 Acceptance to the program is competitive and based on the application as a whole rather than preference in any one area: